 Previous HGNC Symbols for CTSK Gene

 The protein encoded by this gene is a lysosomal cysteine proteinase involved in bone remodeling and resorption.
 This protein, which is a member of the peptidase C1 protein family, is predominantly expressed in osteoclasts.
 However, the encoded protein is also expressed in a significant fraction of human breast cancers, where it could contribute to tumor invasiveness.
 Mutations in this gene are the cause of pycnodysostosis, an autosomal recessive disease characterized by osteosclerosis and short stature. [provided by RefSeq, Apr 2013]

 GeneCards Summary for CTSK Gene

 CTSK (Cathepsin K) is a Protein Coding gene.
-Diseases associated with CTSK include pycnodysostosis and hyperostosis, endosteal.
-Among its related pathways are Degradation of the extracellular matrix and Immune System.
+Diseases associated with CTSK include Pycnodysostosis and Hyperostosis, Endosteal.
+Among its related pathways are Toll-like receptor signaling pathway and RANK Signaling in Osteoclasts.
 GO annotations related to this gene include cysteine-type endopeptidase activity and collagen binding.
-An important paralog of this gene is CTSW.
+An important paralog of this gene is CTSS.